 Hello I’m Clare and I am a fully qualified Dance & Drama Teacher.

-I have been teaching for 10 years and I am passionate about sharing my love of dance and the performing arts which is what has lead me to starting my own toddler dance classes and Little Bear Feet in Bucks.
+I have been teaching for over 15 years and I am passionate about sharing my love of dance and the performing arts which is what has lead me to starting my own toddler dance classes and Little Bear Feet in Bucks.

 I am a registered teacher with the Imperial Society of Teachers of Dancing (ISTD) and I teach a variety of dance styles including ballet, tap, modern and jazz.
 Many of the classes I teach are syllabus based, which is very important and has many benefits, but I felt there was something missing for toddlers.
 I wanted something that was fun, creative and imaginative that would introduce very young children to the joy of dance and movement but without being too set.